Updated Mar 13, 2023

 An outdoor faucet makes tasks like washing your car, watering your garden, and bathing your dog much more manageable.

 If you don’t have an outdoor faucet, you’re missing out.
 The good news is that you can install one yourself.
-Avoid hiring a plumbing service and take a DIY approach to this home improvement project.
+Avoid hiring a plumbing service or a professional contractor and take a DIY approach to this home improvement project.

 This article will discuss the following topics to help you install an outdoor water faucet: